Baligh Ben Taleb

-Baligh is a Ph.D. student in history at the University of Nebraska-Lincoln, specializing in colonial history, comparative settler colonial studies, truth and reconciliation, and Native American history.
-His doctoral dissertation examines the impact of the Indian Claims Commission (August 1946- September 1978) on the Plains Indians and places it within the dialectic between settler colonialism and truth and reconciliation in the United States.
-He asks whether the ICC effectively redressed past injustices of the United States against eastern tribes of Nebraska or whether it merely terminated native title to the land and ended White-Indian legal confrontation.
+Baligh Ben Taleb is a former Fulbright scholar from Tunisia and a PhD candidate in History at the University of Nebraska-Lincoln.
+His research pipeline consists of three distinct tracks, all of which involve colonial history, comparative settler colonial studies, truth and reconciliation (Indigenous/Settler Context).
+His doctoral dissertation examines the work of the Indian Claims Commission (August 1946- September 1978) and its impacts on Western Indian tribes such as the Shoshone Indians, and places it within the dialectic between settler colonialism and efforts of reparations in the United States.
 Prior to his doctoral studies, Baligh earned an M.A. in History from the University of Nebraska-Lincoln and a B.A. in English and History from the University of Tunis—each with a focus on comparative settler colonial history of the plight of Native Americans and the Palestinians.

 HONORS AND GRANTS

 - Dean’s Fellowship, University of Nebraska-Lincoln, 2017-2018.

 - The Addison E. Sheldon Fellowship, Department of History, Fall 2016.

 - Outstanding Doctoral Student, Heidelberg Spring Academy, Germany, March 12-20th, 2016.